squ1dd13/CLEO-iOS/README.md

 you don't have this already, you'll need to find out how to get it for your specific distro.

 Installation to a device requires `scp`, so make sure you have that too.

+### macOS

+`rustc` can produce `.dylib` files on macOS. `build.py` tells it to do that when it detects a macOS system, but for whatever reason, this override doesn't work and the build process goes the same as on Linux, producing an AR archive.
+You can change `crate-type = ["staticlib"]` to `crate-type = ["cdylib"]` in `Cargo.toml`, and you will get a .dylib from `rustc`.

+If you don't already have it, you can get `dpkg` from Homebrew with `brew install dpkg`.
+This installs the `dpkg-deb` command.
+You don't need `clang` for building on macOS, but you will need `ldid`.
+This can be installed with `brew install ldid`.
+Once you have it, just set `CLEO_LDID` to the path to the installed executable.

+For some reason, versions of the tweak built with macOS crash on startup.
+It appears to be something to do with the panic hook that CLEO installs, but it's unclear as to what differs between Linux and macOS builds that would cause that.

+### Windows

+I'd recommend using WSL and following the Linux guide.
+If anyone gets CLEO built on Windows without using WSL, please feel free to add an explanation here.

 ## Thanks to...